LIFE FOR WOMEN IN THE ANCIENT WORLD

 Women in Ancient Egypt

-Egypt was unusual among the ancient civilisations in that women had a great deal of freedom.
+In Ancient Egypt women had a great deal of freedom.
 They could come and go as they pleased.
 They could own property and they could sign contracts.
 However most women worked in the home.
 There was a great deal of work to do as most homes were largely self-sufficient.
 The woman made the families clothes and prepared food such as grinding grain to flour to make bread.
 Even in a rich family the woman was kept busy organising the slaves.

 A famous woman Pharaoh called Hatshepsut once ruled Egypt.